cncf/foundation/webinar-guidelines.md

 * Upon receipt of the abstract and the webinar being set up in Zoom, the hosting company will receive a link to the webinar registration page.
 The hosting company should use that link to promote the webinar.
 * The webinar is added to the CNCF webinar page.
-* CNCF promotes webinars via email, CNCF and KubeWeekly newsletters, and Twitter.
+* CNCF may promote the webinar via email, CNCF and KubeWeekly newsletters, and Twitter.
 * Our most successful webinars are when the presenting company helps promote in addition to CNCF promotion.
 We are often able to double our attendance in these cases.

 ## Webinar: Presentations ##